alonitac/DevOpsBootcampUPES24/README.md

 <tr><td colspan="6" align="center">
 <br><b>Webservers, the CI/CD pipeline</b><br>
-We deploy the NetflixMovieCatalog app in an EC2 instance behind an Nginx reverse proxy, and build a simple CI/CD pipeline for both the NetflixMovieCatalog app
+We deploy the NetflixMovieCatalog app in an EC2 instance behind an Nginx reverse proxy, and build a simple CI/CD pipeline for the NetflixMovieCatalog app.
 <br><br></td></tr>

 <tr>